Connection Days for Teams

 Online integration & ongoing support

 Following the experience we host a dedicated integration session online with your team; offering a way to harvest insights & guidance from your time on-land.
-After that you’ll have access to our ongoing community of practice, including facilitated online sessions organised around the Wheel of the Year.
+After that you’ll have access to our ongoing community of practice, including online check in sessions organised around the Wheel of the Year.

-Sam Roberts, CEO of Boston Tea Party Cafes reflects on connection sessions with Becoming Crew
+Sam Roberts, CEO of Boston Tea Party Cafes reflects on on-land sessions with Becoming Crew

 Find space, community and inspiration with the living world